-Assistant Professor Newton is educated both as an architect and a computer scientist.
-This unique background informs a research and teaching agenda that is cross-disciplinary in nature.
-This approach has enabled Professor Newton to research issues that straddle both disciplines and to collaborate with partners in both fields to address problems that might otherwise be inaccessible to the field of architecture.
+Professor Newton is educated in the fields of architecture and computer science.
+This background informs a research and teaching agenda that is cross-disciplinary in nature, and enables research of issues that straddle both disciplines and might otherwise be inaccessible to the field of architecture.

-Prior to joining the UNL in 2017, Professor Newton taught at McGill University.
-He has been involved in teaching cross-disciplinary courses collaboratively with colleagues in computer science and electrical engineering, and has held leadership positions in multiple academic institutions related to the development of curricula related to technology and design.
-In addition, he worked professionally with the office of Diller Scofidio + Renfro.
+Prior to joining the UNL in 2017, Professor Newton taught at McGill University, Arizona State University, and the University of Minnesota.
+His teaching focusses on the application of digital design and fabrication technologies to architectural design.
+He has held leadership positions in multiple academic institutions related to the development of curricula related to technology and design.

 Areas of Interest

-Professor Newton’s research agenda explores the application of artificial intelligence and machine learning frameworks to the field of architecture.
-Specific research areas include the research and development of next generation computer-aided design tools, design interfaces, fabrication processes, and intelligent environments.
-The central goal of the research is to contribute knowledge and develop technologies that will make for a more environmentally and socially sustainable built environment, while pushing the boundaries of architectural research beyond its current disciplinary boundaries and paradigms.
+Professor Newton’s research agenda explores the application of artificial intelligence frameworks to the field of architecture.
+The research aims to contribute knowledge and develop technologies that will make for a more environmentally and socially sustainable built environment.

 • The development of next generation computer-aided design tools.
 Specifically, the development of novel digital design tools that address multi-objective optimization in architectural design.